WARNING: Contains images that some may find distressing

 The Manston asylum centre was in the news because of the poor conditions there with people having to sleep on the floor for weeks and diseases spreading like scabies and diphtheria.

-end of October suggest asylum seekers were not properly medically checked before being moved from the centre.
+Our conversations with asylum seekers who were held at Manston since the end of October suggest asylum seekers were not properly medically checked before being moved from the centre.

 The asylum seekers were then sent to hotels despite still experiencing the symptoms of infectious disease.